UK van speed limits: all you need to know

 Crew vans with side windows, a row of seats behind the driver and a load area behind that will also qualify as dual-purpose in many cases, but the exact definition is complicated and there have been reports of confusion where combi or crew van speed limits are concerned.

 Once again, the only way you know for certain is to check the V5C registration document.
 If the vehicle is classified as a car-derived van or dual-purpose commercial vehicle on the V5C, then the standard speed limits apply.

 What are the speed limits for large vans?

 Some vans are designed to have a gross vehicle weight that exceeds 3.5 tonnes, and if they do, then they must have a speed limiter fitted by law, so the maximum limits for commercial vehicles are unattainable anyway.
 In many ways this will help drivers keep within the law, although there's still a need to keep an eye on your speed in built up areas.

 Of course, while these are the speed limits set out by law, they aren't a target to achieve.
 You should always drive according to the road and weather conditions.
-And if you're carrying a large payload in the back of a van, then you should adjust your driving style to make sure your load doesn't move around unnecessarily, whatever speed you're going.
+And if you're carrying a large payload in the back of a van, then you should adjust your driving style and give yourself enough time and space for manoeuvring, whatever speed you're going.

 Check out all our vans tips and advice right here...